-After publication of this DEIS, there will be a 90-day comment period (Phase 5).
-The public, agencies, and jurisdictions that comment on the DEIS will have the opportunity to comment on the FEIS during the 60-day comment period following circulation of the FEIS and publication of its notice of availability in the Federal Register (Phase 6).
 After Federal Register publication and after considering any comments received, FHWA will issue a ROD.
 The ROD will identify the Selected Alternative for the proposed action.
-Mitigation measures presented in the DEIS and FEIS would become formal ADOT commitments (if an action alternative were to be the Selected Alternative) when published as part of the ROD.
+Mitigation measures presented in the FEIS would become formal ADOT commitments (if an action alternative were to be the Selected Alternative) when published as part of the ROD.

 To facilitate certainty and predictability in the transportation decision-making process and in transportation program implementation, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) establishes a restriction on the statute of limitations regarding claims with respect to FHWA actions.
-This restriction was modified by Moving Ahead for Progress in the 21st Century (MAP-21) by shortening the period by which such claims must be filed.
+This restriction was modified by Moving Ahead for Progress in the 21st Century by shortening the period by which such claims must be filed.
 Part A of Section 6002 makes clear that FHWA may publish a notice in the Federal Register, pursuant to 23 United States Code [U.S.C.] § 139(1), indicating that it and the cooperating federal agencies have taken a final action regarding the decision-making process for the proposed action.
 This final action (in the case of the proposed action, a ROD) is with respect to all issues that have been addressed under the NEPA process, such as project alternatives, potential environmental effects of the proposed action, and the avoidance and minimization of impacts.
 Claims seeking judicial review of the FHWA action will be barred unless such claims are filed within 150 days after the date of publication of the notice regarding the statute of limitations for the proposed action.
 If no notice is published, then the period that otherwise would be provided by the federal laws governing such claims applies (typically 6 years).